-The College Facilities Office provides custodial services and maintains the buildings, grounds, and utility systems at all HutchCC locations, except for the HutchCC-Fort Riley facility.
+The College Facilities Office provides custodial services and maintains the buildings, grounds, and utility systems at all HutchCC locations.
 College community members are encouraged to report maintenance problems to the Facilities Office, including lighting and elevator concerns.

 College employees routinely inspect building door locking mechanisms, windows, and fire alarm systems.
 Burned out lights, broken doors, windows, and malfunctioning alarm systems are repaired quickly as possible.
 College community members are urged to report similar security and maintenance issues to either the Facilities Office or Campus Security.